bncmn/cypress-bot/README.md

 ## Usage

 ### Updating bot presence
-Navigate into config.json file and update the following lines to change bot presence settings.
-(Restart the bot to observe the changes)
+Navigate into the `config.json` file and update the following lines to change the bot's presence settings.
+You will need to restart the bot to observe the changes.
 &nbsp;

 Change activity status: